Our Personal Favorites

 Our picture of the Middle Ages, created by the Limbourg brothers for the Duke of Berry: one of the most beautiful, valuable, and famous manuscripts in the world

-Included on the UNESCO World Heritage list and arguably the most famous manuscript in the world: the mystical masterpiece of Insular illumination
+A UNESCO World Heritage document and arguably the most famous manuscript in the world: the mystical masterpiece of insular illumination

-Made at Reichenau on behalf of Germany's only canonized emperor: one of the most beautiful, splendid, and greatest masterpieces of Ottonian illumination
+Made at Reichenau by order of Germany's only canonized emperor: one of the most beautiful, splendid, and largest masterpieces of Ottonian illumination

 Mainz (Germany) — 1230-1250